jamesoff/www-jamesoff-net/_posts/2017-11-22-alexa-skill.markdown

 * Set the Primary Key to `userid`, with type `String`.
 * Turn off **Use default settings**, then turn off the "Auto Scaling" checkboxes for **Read capacity** and **Write capacity**.
 Set the **Read capacity units** and **Write capacity units** both to 1.

-{% image big alexa-cracker/dynamodb-console1.png %}
+{% image big alexa-cracker/dynamodb-console1.png alt="Screenshot of DynamoDB console" %}

 Note that while it gives an estimated cost for the table, as long as your total DynamoDB unit usage is inside the [free tier](https://aws.amazon.com/dynamodb/pricing/#free-tier<Paste>), you won't be charged.